 Prince’s situation is not uncommon.
 The Today Show reported that 55% of Americans don’t have a will.
 Simple Money author Tim Maurer told the Today Show that is important to have a will if to ensure that assets and debt are handled as desired.
 It is especially important for parents to have a will to ensure that their children receive assets as intended to appoint a guardian to care for the children in the event that both parents die before the children reach adulthood.
 It is also crucial to appoint a trustee to manage monetary assets left to minors.

 There are many services available to Americans who want to write a will.
 Maurer recommends an estate planning attorney because they offer a variety of services as opposed to simply composing a legal document.
+An attorney may also be able to recommend professional services such as a real estate appraiser.

 An estate lawyer will work to ensure assets are protected and passed along to the proper beneficiary and that liabilities are handled accordingly.